Janzxer/Object-Oriented-Programming/lib/Theory.md

 private and public are basic modifiers in Object Oriented Programming.
 There is also 2 more modifiers, protected and default, but those are not in the scope of the course.

+********************
+*   Inheritance
+********************

+Basically there is 2 classes, which are Parent class/superclass (kantaluokka) and child class/subclass (aliluokka).

+Parent class usually have basic attributes and methods, which the subclasses inherit.
+When adding attributes or methods to the parent class the subclasses inherit those.

+In class diagrams the inheritance arrows are drawn from child to parent.
+Only public attributes and methods can be inherited.
+One possible way to allow inheritance is to use protected, instead of public.

+A class can be created so that it inherits attributes and methods from another calss.

+Subclasses can have new attributes and methods.

+Subclass is usually more specific or detailed version of usually more generic superclass.

+Subclass can inherit a method.
+In subclass we can change the actions/logic of the method by overrideing it.

+Private attributes and methods can't be inherited.
+Public (and protected) attributes and methods can be inherited.
+Constructors aren't inherited.

+Advantages of inheritance is that code can be reused (less code).

+Inheritance can also be overused which makes the program more complex, and can be also a disadvantage.